 - (1) The board shall have general supervisory authority over implementing and supervising the minimum continuing legal education requirements for members of the State Bar of New Mexico.
-The board shall provide the procedure for assuring compliance and enforcement of the requirements set by the board in furtherance of these duties. - (2) The board shall have specific duties and responsibilities, as follows: - (a) to implement practice and procedures for the effective administration of these rules;

-- (b) to accredit institutions that will provide courses and to approve programs which will satisfy the educational requirements of these rules; - (c) to report annually on the activities and operations of the board to the Board of Bar Commissioners of the State Bar of New Mexico and the Supreme Court.
+The board shall provide the procedure for assuring compliance and enforcement of the requirements set by the board in furtherance of these duties. - (2) The board shall have specific duties and responsibilities, as follows: - (a) to implement practice and procedures for the effective administration of these rules; - (b) to accredit institutions that will provide courses and to approve programs which will satisfy the educational requirements of these rules; and - (c) to report annually on the activities and operations of the board to the Supreme Court.